 Critical violations are those linked to foodborne illness.
 They are designated as Priority or Priority Foundation on the inspection form and include items like food handlers not washing hands, temperature abuse of foods requiring refrigeration or hot holding, cross contamination, and employees working while ill.
 When critical violations are found, the inspection is coded unsatisfactory.
 If the follow up inspection has critical violations, it is marked continuing unsatisfactory.
 Depending on the specific hazards, the goal is to follow up on these inspections as soon as reasonable within 10 working days.
-The figures below represent the percent of food establishments that were reinspected.[Note: Due to reporting lag, only the first three quarters of CY 2023 are reported.]
+The figures below represent the percent of food establishments that were reinspected within 10 business days.

-Frequency: Annual Reporting Period: Calendar Year
+Frequen Frequency: Annual d: Calendar Year •

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

 Target 80% 80% 80% 80% 80%

-Actual 67% 61% 60%
+Actual 61% 60% 85%

-Health Laboratories and Medical Examiner
+Health Laboratories